tomhea/bf2fj/README.md

 Finished by looping after 0.739s (337,484 ops executed; 85.36% flips, 98.88% jumps).
 ```

+Note that you can modify the number of brainfuck cells that'll be reserved in the flipjump file, with `-c` / `--cells`.

 ## Optimizations
 This compiler supports optimizations of the generated flipjump code.